neat-php/http-server/readme.md

 // Or just let the output create a JSON response directly
 $response = $output->json(['key' => 'value']);

-// Rendering a view is just as easy using the output helper
+// Rendering a template view is just as easy using the output helper
 $response = $output->view('template', ['message' => 'Hello world!']);

 // Download a file